criscrispy/GameStore/README.md

 Authorization:
 - Every user is a player, can apply to become developer.
 Application handling is done from admin interface.
 See image.
-- Players can only play only bought games
+- Players can play only bought games.
-- Developers can modify only own games
+- Developers can modify only own games.

 **Basic player functionalities**
  - Payment integration with payment backend (not secure)
  - Play - game/service interaction using [protocol](#game-service-communication-protocol)
- - Game search
+ - Game search by keyword: searchable fields are game title, category and publisher.
- - Game scores, states and sales stored in database
+ - Game scores, states and sales stored in database.

 **Basic developer functionalities**
  - Add game